andrastantos/brew/docs/cpu/perf_eval.rst

 Before the change it was 6 cycles (and I actually miscounted above, so our starting point is 7, I think).
 After the change it is 5 cycles.
 So, we do get the reduction we hoped for, but not the improvement in speed.

+So, where do the cycles go now?
+Is it possible that we drain the fetch queue now too often and end up waiting for it?
+What we seemed to have gained was a bunch of bus idle cycles.
+That would corroborate this theory...

+Old:
+    event_mem_wait_on_bus: 279
+    event_fetch_wait_on_bus: 80

+New:
+    event_mem_wait_on_bus: 340
+    event_fetch_wait_on_bus: 372

+That's it!
+We are now waiting more for the bus to respond!
+Where do those waits occur?
+They happen almost every time (once!) when we take a branch.
+Indeed, it appears we're wasting a cycle in BusIf: we spend 2 cycles in IDLE.

+After realizing that we continue request during a 'do_branch' cycle from fetch towards the bus (and fixing it), we do see some minor improvements:

+    event_clk_cycles: 4861
+    event_execute: 1255
+    event_branch: 502
+    event_mem_wait_on_bus: 340
+    event_fetch: 3331
+    event_fetch_drop: 641
+    event_fetch_wait_on_bus: 132
+    event_bus_idle: 336

+Crucially, we don't wait on bus for fetch nearly as much.

+Right now we're taking two cycles to restart requesting from the bus: one cycle *during* and one cycle *after* the branch.
+Can we make it faster?